 - Financial assistance for those who qualify

 - Trucking companies may offer reimbursement for truck driver training programs.
-Many trucking companies will pre-hire students and reimburse training costs as long as they are that company's employee.
+Many trucking companies will pre-hire students and reimburse their training costs as long as they are employed by that company.

-- Class A CDL License: is needed to operate any combination of vehicles with a GVWR of 26,001 or more pounds provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds.
+- Class A CDL License: The Class A is needed to operate any combination of vehicles with a GVWR of 26,001 or more pounds provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds.